 What is the HackerOne Directory?

 The Directory is a community-curated resource for identifying the best way to contact an organization's security team.
-It documents the existence of an organization's responsible disclosure policy and any associated bug bounty programs.
+It documents the existence of an organization's vulnerability disclosure policy and any associated bug bounty programs.
+You can learn more about how this works in

 What happens when I claim my profile?